NoMariusz/ChillMusicDownloader/README.md

 * kivy
 * google-api-python-client

 !
-To correct work, app must also have ffmpeg.exe file in root folder, can be download from [here] (https://ffmpeg.org/download.html)
+To correct work, app must also have ffmpeg.exe file in app folder, can be download from [here] (https://ffmpeg.org/download.html)